-The Society is a registered charity.
-As we receive no government funding.
+The Dog Aid Society is a Scottish Charitable Incorporated Organisation (SCIO).
+We receive no government funding.
 All of the work we carry out is funded by donations, memberships and legacies.
 There are many ways in which you can help the Society.

 Welcome a Dog Aid Society dog into your home

 It is always preferable to rescue a dog that is in desperate need of a loving home than buying a dog from a breeder.
 The Society’s dogs come vaccinated, micro-chipped and neutered.
 You will feel great achievement watching a rescue dog settle into your home enjoying their new life with you.